Publications that carry weight.

 Not chaotic behind the scenes.

 Publishing projects often involve multiple stakeholders, layers of content, and real scrutiny.
+Many also involve technical information, governance requirements, layered approvals, accessibility considerations, and tight production timelines.
+That’s the kind of work I’m built for.
 I bring structure, calm, and an editorial eye that keeps everything moving without losing the plot.

 Outcomes that matter.